 However, it’s important to find a material that relieves pressure while still allowing movement.
 Too much sinkage into a mattress can be detrimental to both your comfort and your bodily alignment.

-Back Sleepers: When sleeping on your back, there should be a slight, natural curve to your spine and enhanced support for your mid and low back.
+When sleeping on your back, there should be a slight, natural curve to your spine and enhanced support for your mid and lower back.
 (Mattresses that offer zoned support tend to be great at promoting this “neutral” posture.)
 Your neck should be able to rest backward on a slightly elevated pillow.

-Pillows – Pillows can be highly useful for taking pressure off your spine9.We mentioned earlier that side sleepers can place a pillow between their legs to alleviate pressure.
+• Pillows – Pillows can be highly useful for taking pressure off your spine8.
+Side sleepers can place a pillow between their legs to alleviate pressure.
 Back sleepers can use a pillow under their knee to help, while stomach sleepers can place a pillow under their hips.

 No matter your sleep posture, you’ll also need to ensure the pillow your head rests on supports the spine’s natural curve.
 For example, stomach sleepers sleeping on a pillow that’s too tall may wake up with upper back and shoulder pain.